ansys/pyansys-geometry/doc/source/getting_started/docker.rst

        echo XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX > GH_TOKEN.txt

 #.
 Authorize Docker to access the repository.
-Click the tab for your OS
+To see the appropriate commands, click the tab for your OS.
-   to see the appropriate commands.

    .. tab-set::